The history of espadrilles

 Image courtesy of Shop Dandy

 In modern fashion history, espadrilles caught on in the 1940s, when Lauren Bacall wore an ankle-laced pair in the 1948 movie Key Largo.
-The shoes were favoured by the likes of Sophia Loren and Grace Kelly and political honchos like JFK, who was known to wear them while summering in Cape Cod.
+Sophia Loren and Grace Kelly liked the shoes.
+In addition,political honchos like JFK, was wearing them while summering in Cape Cod.
 In the 1960s, French fashion house Yves Saint Laurent introduced them in wedged form.

-Today, you see many different adaptations and different versions of this shoe.
-Different brands are experimenting with their own materials and styles and marketing them to different price demographics.
-Global artisanal value and importance is going up, so the more authentic and traditional the shoe, the pricier it is.
+Today, you see many different adaptations and versions of this shoe.
+Brands are experimenting with their own materials and styles and marketing them to different price demographics.
+Global artisanal value and importance is going up.
+So, the more authentic and traditional the shoe, the pricier it is.

 Sources: Startup Fashion, Esquire, Vogue India